Music and Materials

 2. Decorate the headband by attaching ribbon pieces, buttons, beads or large sequins with PVA glue.
 Avoid decorating the overlapping section.
-Allow glue to dry fully.
+Allow the glue to dry fully.

 3. Overlap the two ends of the headband.

-4. Poke split-pin fasteners through the two thicknesses of card, spreading the prongs out on the inside of the band to hold it together.
+4. Poke split-pin fasteners through the two thicknesses of the card, spreading the prongs out on the inside of the band to hold it together.